Arthur Honegger: World War II

-Apart from this symphony, he also wrote a Morceau de concours pour violon et piano (a competition piece) in June, in time for the Conservatoire exams (but good enough to have been recorded): he was a member of the boards of examiners of the Conservatoire and the École Normale de Musique de Paris – although he started teaching (at the ENM) only in 1946; a short piece for cello solo, Paduana in July, a "truly superb piece" for Halbreich"; he also set to music a poem by painter Henri Martin (1860–1943), Ô temps, suspends ton vol (the title echoes a line from 'Le Lac', a famous poem by Lamartine) for voice and piano; and, in December, the last of the Quatre Chansons pour voix grave (which became the first).

-By August 1945 Honegger was back at the Paris Opéra, with L'Appel de la Montagne, "a ballet that is both folkloric and fairytale-like, set in the pre-Romantic era and in the setting of the Bernese Alps" to a libretto by Robert Favre Le Bret.
+In March 1940, in Basel, Sacher premiered the sacred oratorio La Danse des morts, whose libretto was by Paul Claudel (and based on the Bible), and it was a great success. to a libretto by Robert Favre Le Bret.
 The music used popular Swiss and Scottish themes.
 It featured Yvette Chauviré and Serge Peretti, dancer and choreographer.
 The press widely echoed it, and the critic of L'Epoque, Maurice Brillant wrote: "This is the first novelty given by the Opéra since the Liberation: it is worthy of the honour.".
 Honegger then produced a concert suite from it, Jour de Fête suisse.

 Honegger again returned to ballet music by composing two tableaux (I and IV) of the ballet Chota Roustaveli on Nikolai Evreinov's libretto based on the poem by the great Georgian poet Shota Rustaveli (c.
 1160 – after c.
 1220), The Knight in the Panther's Skin, with Alexander Tcherepnin (act II) and Tibor Harsányi (act III), with a rhythmic base provided by Serge Lifar (Monte-Carlo, May 1946).

 He also composed some film music, for Raymond Bernard's Un ami viendra ce soir (released in 1946): Souvenir de Chopin and Chant de la Délivrance are part of this score (although the latter had been composed earlier).
 His other film score was for Yves Allégret's Les démons de l'aube (1946), written in collaboration with his friend Arthur Hoérée.

 1946 was marked by numerous trips in France and Europe, including during his holidays in Switzerland.
 In May, Claire Croiza died.
 In June, Honegger began his fourth symphony.
 In November he began giving classes at the École Normale de Musique de Paris, where his students included Yves Ramette.